bart747/bart747/_posts/2015-11-19-maintainable-ui.md

 For instance, when you have two different UI blocks (like media object) in-line, it will prevent misalignment.
-Just use it to set up margins and paddings.
+Just use it to set up margins and padding.
 If there's a headline that's bigger than basic font size, fit it into a line-hight that equals one $u.